Most Americans recycle but many still prefer to avoid recycling.

 Here is the simple solution for work: bring your own drinking glass, coffee mug and eating utensils.

 Individually these may seem like small changes, and they are.
-It requires no special effort to do these things.
+But they require no special effort and over time they will make a difference.

 The next time you go to the grocery store look for a 400 pack of paper coffee cups, plastic cups and a box of 400 eating utensils.
 These are not small packages.